Table of Contents:

 In many countries the trade of online drugs is already regulated.
 In the U.S, the National Association of Boards of Pharmacy offers free online service to verify the regulations in each States, and the VIPPS suggests what are the rules should a standardized online pharmacy comply with.
 As soon as the rule is set down for every country, it will make an ease to control and monitor the online pharmaceutical market.

 Many industry leaders are aware of online counterfeits, they have been taking serious measures to solve this problem by handling it internally or legally.
 Manually searching and reporting counterfeits is very time consuming, whilst counterfeiters are popping up online every other minute.
-Therefore employing an online monitoring system is a constructive solution that can ease the pain of losing money on online sales and receiving complaints from online providers.One-Pager-COVID19-Pharmaceutical
+Therefore employing an Intellectual Property software is a constructive solution that can ease the pain of losing money on online sales and receiving complaints from online providers.One-Pager-COVID19-Pharmaceutical

 The consequences of letting fake pharmaceuticals flood into ecommerce sites are not only causing pharma brands’ sales loss, damage to brand reputation, but most importantly putting consumers’ health in danger.